Acuant/iOSSDKV11/README.md

 # Introduction #

-This document provides detailed information about the Acuant's iOS SDK.
+This document provides detailed information about the Acuant iOS SDK.

 ----------
 ## Modules ##